 For any establishment to be eligible for benefits,

-The Payment of Gratuity Act, 1972, provides for the payment of gratuity to employees.
+The Payment of Gratuity Act, 1972 (Gratuity Act), provides for the payment of gratuity to employees.
 Gratuity is a lump sum payment to an employee on superannuation/ retirement, termination of service, resignation or on death or disablement due to accident or disease of the employee.
 Every employee, irrespective of his wage, is entitled to receive gratuity if he has rendered continuous service for five or more years.

 However, in the case of death or disablement of an employee, the gratuity is payable even if the employee has not completed five years of service.
 This Act applies to every establishment employing 10 or more persons at any time during the year

-The rate of gratuity payable to employees is 15 days’ salary for every completed year of service or a part thereof exceeding six months, subject to a maximum amount prescribed under the Act from time to time, which is currently INR 2 million19.
+The rate of gratuity payable to employees is 15 days’ salary for every completed year of service or a part thereof exceeding six months. , The maximum amount of tax-free gratuity is currently INR 2 million.
+Any amount more than this prescribed limit is taxable at the hands of the recipient21.
 However, the employer has the liberty to provide better terms of gratuity to the employee under the contract for employment.

 Wages/salary under this Act means the last drawn wages and includes all payments earned by an employee while on duty or on leave in accordance with the terms and conditions of his employment, excluding bonus, commission, house rent allowance, overtime wages, and any other allowance.
 The formula to calculate gratuity is as follows: